OliverSOL/Neural-Network-Implementation/README.md

 # Neural-Network-Implementation
-An Octave implementation a 2 layer Neural Network
+An Octave implementation of a 2 layer Neural Network

 This is the programming assignment of Week 5 from Cousera's Machine Learning course taught by Andrew Ng.